xar-network/xar-network/docs/delegator-guide-cli.md

 xarcli tx distribution withdraw-all-rewards --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

-// Unbond a certain amount of Atoms from a given validator
+// Unbond a certain amount of CSDT from a given validator
-// You will have to wait 3 weeks before your Atoms are fully unbonded and transferrable
+// You will have to wait 3 weeks before your CSDT are fully unbonded and transferrable
-// ex value for flags: <validatorAddress>=cosmosvaloper18thamkhnj9wz8pa4nhnp9rldprgant57pk2m8s, <amountToUnbound>=10000000uftm, <gasPrice>=0.025uftm
+// ex value for flags: <validatorAddress>=valoper18thamkhnj9wz8pa4nhnp9rldprgant57pk2m8s, <amountToUnbound>=10000000uftm, <gasPrice>=0.025uftm

 xarcli tx staking unbond <validatorAddress> <amountToUnbond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>
 ```